wgsquayson/waiterapp-mobile/README.md

 # WaiterApp - Mobile

 Hi!
-Welcome to WaiterApp, a system that handles the orders at a restaurant, with real-time updates.
+Welcome to WaiterApp, a system that manages the orders at a restaurant, with real-time updates.

 This system is a personal project, and has other two parts, [api](https://github.com/wgsquayson/waiterapp-api) and [frontend](https://github.com/wgsquayson/waiterapp-web).
 The mobile part is responsible for taking orders and sending them to the board, which is updated in real-time when an order comes in.
 This app was built using: